qinflan/shadersmith-r3f/README.md

 **A modular animated gradient shader component for React Three Fiber.**

-Check out the possibilities of this package by playing around in the web-app:
+Check out the possibilities of this package by playing around in the web-app: https://shadersmith.vercel.app/

-https://shadersmith.vercel.app/

 *You can also get copy and pastable code snippets so you can customize your art in the web-app, then have it inside your react app in seconds!*

-This package is only currently supporting React Projects, maybe further support for additonal frameworks will come at some point.

 ## Dependencies